pizzaeueu/ZIO-LLM-Proxy/README.md

     Proxy ->> User: send final response
 ```

-In the case if user don't want to share sensitive information the entire dialog will be stopped:
+In the case if the user doesn't want to share sensitive information, the entire dialog will be stopped:

 ```mermaid
 sequenceDiagram